 This new fixed penalty notice , which CTC has cautiously welcomed each time it has been proposed, will help ensure police officers have an immediate response for occasions when the have evidence of bad driving.
 However, CTC wants to make sure that acts of dangerous driving or where an injury results, are still dealt with properly by the courts, and not relegated to a mere fine or 'better driving course'.

-Meanwhile, police forces have been cutting staff numbers drastically to make savings, and these FPNs can only be used by police officers out on the street, catching bad drivers in the act.
-Presently the consultation assumes that only 4,513 drivers will be issued with FPNs, of whom most will opt for remedial training, with only 903 actually paying £90 and accepting 3 penalty points.
+Meanwhile, police forces have been cutting staff numbers drastically - officer numbers are down 295 in 10 years - to make savings, and these FPNs can only be used by police officers out on the street, catching bad drivers in the act.
+Presently the consultation assumes that only 4,513 drivers will be issued with FPNs, of whom most will opt for remedial training, with only 903 actually paying £100 and accepting 3 penalty points.

-Finally, the Government propose to increase all other fixed penalty notices for motorists by 50%, meaning speeding fines will now be £90, as will the new 'careless driving' FPN.
-They've been the same cost since 2000, so much of this increase is simply catching up with inflation. £90 still seems a modest penalty and it would be preferable to link fines to income, as courts are also attempting to do.
+Finally, the Government will increase all other fixed penalty notices for motorists, meaning speeding fines will now be £100, as will the new 'careless driving' FPN.
+They've been the same cost since 2000, so much of this increase is simply catching up with inflation. £100 still seems a modest penalty and it would be preferable to link fines to income, as courts are also attempting to do.